Timeline of magic: Timeline of magic

-2700 B.C. - The reputed first known performance of a conjuring effect (balls) was done by the magician Dedi in ancient Egypt.
+2700 B.C. - The reputed first known performance of a conjuring effect (balls) was said to have been done by the magician Djedi in ancient Egypt.
 Dedi had done other effects, such as decapitating a bird, then reattaching the head to resurrect it.
-(This is disputed as there is nothing in reference to Dedi, specifically in the Westcar Papyrus, to indicate that he performed the cups and balls for anyone.
+(This is disputed as there is nothing in reference to Djedi, specifically in the Westcar Papyrus, to indicate that he performed the cups and balls for anyone.
 The famous drawing of two men seemingly performing the cups and balls, from the tomb of Baqet III at Beni Hasan is believed by most experts to show a game using pots or cups but details of the game are unknown.)
-(Note: Since there is no indication that Dedi performed the Cups and Balls, and the Beni Hasan tomb painting is considered unlikely to represent the effect, there is no certain evidence for the existence of the cups and balls during this period.)

 1300–650 B.C. - References to magic are abundant in the ancient Greek myths among the classical founding pagan cultures of Europe, connected to the neighbouring Egyptian and Persian ones.
 Often centered around women of divine origin, nymphs and priests, from Ariadne to Calypso, Circe to Medea, Hermes to Hecate, magic, divination and necromancy are widespread and intertwined with chthonic Gods and monsters, oracles and heroes.

 50–300 A.D. - The Acetabularii performed the Cups and balls in ancient Rome using stones and small vinegar cups (hence the name Acetabularii).
 The Acetabularii are a group of magicians specializing on the cups and balls effect.

 400–1000 - The Dark Ages; little is known about the history of magic, but much of it was associated with the occult and magic as entertainment is not prominent.

 Magic as entertainment in fact has been a cornerstone in the entertainment industry, the theater itself started as a place of magic and wonder with children being a primary focus (now more than ever).
 The influential pasts historic moments in magic has built what we now see in many venues of entertainment.

 1000–1500 - The Middle Ages, where much magic was associated with the occult and witchcraft.
 The growing trading nature of society allowed some street or circus performers to make a living out of old classics such as the cups and balls and in fact more modern ideas such as cheating by short changing via sleights with coins and other small objects.

 1584 - Reginald Scot publishes The Discoverie of Witchcraft, a book designed in part to counter the activities of persecutionists, but at the same time revealing many conjuring secrets of the day.
 Magic and witchcraft were linked, and many copies of Scot's book were burnt in the early 17th century.

 1634 - Hocus Pocus Junior: The Anatomie of Legerdemain was published.
 This book is one of the first to include the "Cups and Balls" effect described as it was originally performed, along with the "patter" which was used during the performance.
 This book had twelve editions.